Basic Elements of Buddhist Education:

 When people talk about Buddhist education as being unrealistic, one may ask them: “What is a more direct, effective, intelligent way of dealing with the causes of corruption—a huge economic and social problem in this country as everyone knows—than dealing with the minds of young people before they become corrupted?”

 The analogy here is of vaccination.
 Through inspiring children with the nobility of being honest, and in pointing out to them the consequences of dishonesty, they begin to feel it is unacceptable and shameful.
 I am not, of course, advocating brainwashing children into developing an unthinking emotional prejudice.
 These wholesome emotions arise as a byproduct of wise reflection.
-In short, one goal of Buddhist education is to encourage people to be too intelligent to be corrupt.
+In short,

 Academic knowledge is not inherently ethical.
 People with university degrees are no less likely to be dishonest than those who lack them.
 But when academic knowledge is developed within the framework of a mature value system and forms one part of a child’s overall development it may be hoped that the child will put that knowledge to work in a way that will lead to true benefit for herself, her community and the society in which she lives.